kailash parvat

 According to Hindu legends, Shiva, the god of devastation and rebirth, resides at the pinnacle of this famous mountain named Kailasa.
 Mount Kailasa is considered in many sects of Hinduism as heaven, the ultimate destination of souls and the holy center of the world.
 The narrative in the Puranas, Mount Kailash's four faces are made of crystal, ruby, gold, and lapis lazuli.
 Refereed as the pillar of the world that rises 84,000 leagues high.
 From it flow four rivers, which stretch to the four quarters of the world and divide the world into four regions.

+believes Mount Kailash as the abode of the sky goddess Sipaimen.
 In Jainism, Kailash is known as Mount Ashtapada and is the place where the creator of their faith, Rishabhadeva, attained freedom from rebirth.

 Places of Interest during visit to Holy Kailash